 In a span of three days the week before opening day, the Rangers scratched ace Yu Darvish from that scheduled start because of neck stiffness, and found out they would be without second baseman Jurickson Profar and catcher Geovany Soto for 10 to 12 weeks each because of injuries.

 The Texas Rangers have finished second in the AL West in each of the past two seasons.
 But in terms of value, they’re second to none within their division.

 It’s tough to keep up with all the action in MLB.
-Here’s your recap for the week ending September 30, 2013.
+Here’s your power rankings for the week ending on April 15th.